 Life in Spain is a cherished goal for many foreigners.
-However, in order to stay in the country for a long time, you must apply for a residence permit in Spain.
+However, to stay in the country for a long time, you must apply for a residence permit.
 Registration and obtaining a residence permit in Spain is a serious and complicated procedure.
 What information do applicants for a residence permit need to know?

 - What is a Spanish residence permit?

 - Benefits of obtaining a residence permit in Spain

 - Types of residence permits in Spain

 - Documents required to obtain a residence permit

 - How to obtain a residence permit in Spain for foreigners

 - Documentation for the initial application for a temporary residence permit

 - How and where to obtain a residence permit?